 The key is consistency.
 The more consistent you are in where you put things, how you organize things, how you name things, and your timeline for when things happen, the easier it is for the students to navigate the site.
 The easier it is for students to navigate the site, the easier it is for them to focus on learning and not technical or organizational issues, and the fewer questions you get from frustrated and confused students.

 The module overview page

 Using a module overview page is a very helpful way of getting information to students.
 The Canvas Pages tool lets you create simple pages where you can put text, images, links, and videos together instead of having separate module items for each.
 It can include an introduction to the module, videos you want them to watch prior to class, and annotated links to readings and other resources.
 You can also include a brief overview of the assignments for that module or in-class activities.
 To learn how to add things to a page, please see the adding links, images, and video using the rich content editor tools page in this book.
 You can also find a template for a module overview page in the IU Canvas Template, which you can add to your course by applying the full course template.

-Open your modules before the module start date
+Open your modules at least a week before the module start date

-You can use “Available from” dates on discussions, assignments, and quizzes if you want students to wait until that module to submit.
-However, keep in mind, if you put an “available from” date on an assignment or discussion, students will not be able to see the assignment instructions.
+You can use “available from” dates on discussions, assignments, and quizzes if you want students to wait until that module to submit.
+However, if you put an “available from” date on an assignment or discussion, students will not be able to see the assignment instructions.
 In that case, make sure you have a description of the assignment on the module overview page.

 - How do I add a module?

 - How do I add assignment types, pages, and files as module items?

 - How do I move or reorder a module item?

 - How do I add requirements to a module?